-- the school makes arrangements to support students with medical conditions in school; - sufficient staff have received suitable training and are competent before taking on responsibility to support students with medical conditions.
+• the school makes arrangements to support pupils with medical conditions in school and sufficient staff have received suitable training and are competent before taking on the responsibility to support pupils with medical conditions.

-The Headteacher and Designated Safeguarding Lead (DSL)/Deputy DSLs:
+The Headteacher and the Designated Safeguarding Lead (DSL):

-- ensures that this policy is developed and effectively implemented with partners; - has overall responsibility for the development of Individual Healthcare Plans (IHCP); - ensures that school staff are appropriately insured and are aware that they are insured to support students in this way;
+- ensures that this policy is developed and effectively implemented with partners. - has overall responsibility for the development of Individual Healthcare Plans (IHCP). - ensures that school staff are appropriately insured and are aware that they are insured to support pupils in this way. - contacts the school nursing service in the case of any pupil who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse.